 - $6+ per slice for wedding cake with fondant frosting

-As soon as you book your wedding venue, you should consider booking your baker as well.
-This may seem extreme, but boutique bakeries often limit themselves to one wedding cake per date, just as many venues only host one wedding per day.
-A popular baker will require at least four months of lead time, although many bakers offer a rush service for an additional fee.
+- Order timing: As soon as you book your wedding venue, you should consider booking your baker as well.
+This may seem extreme, but boutique bakeries often limit themselves to one wedding cake per date, just as many venues only host one wedding reception per day.
+A popular wedding cake baker will require at least four months of lead time, although many bakers offer a rush service for an additional fee.

-- Bakers may offer lower-cost wedding cakes for budget weddings.
-Sweet Confections Cakes offers a simple white cake with white frosting starting at $3.50 per serving to accommodate budget-conscious brides and grooms.
+- Ask for low-cost options: Bakers may offer more affordable wedding cake packages for budget weddings.
+Sweet Confections Cakes offers a simple white cake with white frosting starting at $3.50 per serving.

 - Use mini cakes to showcase different flavors: One way to offer flavor options without driving up costs is to provide multiple mini-cakes in addition to a large one.
 A current popular flavor is vanilla white chocolate, featuring a moist vanilla cake filled with a fluffy white chocolate mousse and topped with a white chocolate Italian meringue buttercream icing.

 - Skip the special effects: A simple sheet cake with minimal decorations is both elegant and cost effective.
 Stay away from intricate designs and color schemes and embrace a more streamlined cake.